Bulk viscosity from early-time thermalization of cosmic fluids in light of DESI DR2 data: Effective (one-fluid) viscous dynamics from two coupled perfect fluids

 Recall that for a $m_{\chi}=1\,\text{eV}$ dark matter particle our estimation provides $\tilde{\eta}=0.59$.
-Thus, $\tau_\text{eq}$ is the only free model parameter.
-The dimensionless bulk viscous coefficient, as given in expression~\eqref{eq:xidimensionless}, features the factor $\tilde{\eta}$, which depends solely on the mass $m_\chi$ of the dark matter particle.
+Thus, $\tau_\eq$ is the only free model parameter.
+The dimensionless bulk viscous coefficient, as given in expression~\Cref{eq:xidimensionless}, features the factor $\tilde{\eta}$, which depends solely on the mass $m_\chi$ of the dark matter particle.
 In the limit of large mass, $m_\chi \to \infty$, both $\eta_{\chi r}$ and $\tilde{\eta}$ tend to zero, leading to $\xi \to 0$.
 Thus, this effect does not manifest in extremely massive dark matter candidates, such as WIMPs (Weakly Interacting Massive Particles), whose masses typically lie in the GeV range.

 Conversely, for light dark matter candidates with $m_\chi \ll 2.9~\text{eV}/c^2$, the ratio $\eta_{\chi r}$ can become significantly large, causing $\tilde{\eta}$ to approach its maximum value, namely $\tilde{\eta} \to 1$.
 At the same time, in order for the estimation $\eta_{\chi r}$ to remain applicable, the nonrelativistic approximation employed for the matter fluid must be valid near the epoch of matter-radiation equality.
 This condition establishes a lower limit on the mass of dark matter particles: $m_\chi \gtrsim 1~\text{eV}$.
+We therefore fix $m_\chi = 1\,\rm{eV}$ in the remaining of our analysis, without any loss of generality: we show in~\cref{subsec:dm_particle}, for various fixed $\tau_\eq$, that $m_\chi\sim10\,\rm{eV}$, the heaviest allowed mass, suppresses the corresponding effective bulk viscosity of less than an order of magnitude; such a very small variation guarantees robustness to the choice of fixing it throughout all the analysis.